WPManageNinja/fluent-affiliate-docs/guide/integrations/woocommerce-integration-with-fluentaffiliate.md

 This guide will walk you through every step of integrating WooCommerce with FluentAffiliate.

 > [!NOTE]
+> WooCommerce is a pro feature of FluentAffiliate.
+To use it, you need FluentAffiliate Pro.
+>
 > To get started, you first need to have the WooCommerce plugin installed and activated on your WordPress website.

 ## Enable the WooCommerce Integration